kianmeng/ruby_regex/README.md

 ## Contribute

-Of course, contributions will be apreciated.
+Of course, contributions will be appreciated.

 If you want to contribute send me a pull request with new regular expressions (and their tests) or send me an email  with your desired regular expression to emili@eparreno.com